 Wrongful Death Case – Rodriguez versus Osterkamp Farms

 On May 19, 2015, at 3:30 a.m., decedent and one of the defendant’s beet harvester machine operators were near their respective autos.
 The two of them perhaps were at the rear of the beet harvester machine either talking or attempting to make mud clear from the harvester.
 At this point, the machine operator left the rear of the beet harvester, entered the cab of his tractor.
 So as decedent stood near the machine, the other man engaged the power.
 He did so even though he knew or should have known Rodriguez had been cleaning mud from the machine.
 So the operator negligently failed to check for a human in the area.
 So the harvester ran for 30-60 seconds.
 At this point, the operator walked back to the rear of the equipment.
 He then noticed the pieces of decedent’s mangled, dead body inside the harvester.
 (Source).

-Like other crops, trucks will often be hauling sugar beets to receiving stations.
-There they get weighed and offloaded on to sugar beet pilers.
-Another function of pliers is to remove more soil from the sugar beets, as they get stored in 18 feet tall, 1500 feet long "piles."
-After beet samples get analyzed for their sugar content, tare, and overall purity, rehaul trucks are loaded up with the approved sugar beets.
+Like other crops, trucks often haul sugar beets to receiving stations.
+There they get weighed and offloaded onto sugar beet pilers.
+Another function of pliers is to remove more soil from the sugar beets, as they get stored in 18 feet tall, 1500 feet long “piles.”
+After beet samples are analyzed for their sugar content, tare, and overall purity, rehaul trucks are loaded with the approved sugar beets.

 California’s main production areas for carrots are where many labor accidents occur as follows: